-The project will provide flexible learning spaces that make use of the latest technology to enhance the learning experience for the next generation of students.
+The project will provide new and refurbished contemporary learning and teaching facilities at Chatswood Public School and Chatswood High School making use of the latest technology to enhance the learning experience for the next generation of students.
 Furthermore, the contemporary and sustainable facilities provide an outstanding working environment for school staff.

-Flexible learning spaces are adaptable to accommodate small or large groups and facilitate students use of modern technology, while working independently and collaboratively.
+Flexible learning spaces are adaptable to accommodate small or large groups and facilitate student use of modern technology, while working independently and collaboratively.